Why Does It Hurt To Poop When You're Pregnant? There Are A Few Possibilities

 Your risk of getting an itchy, swollen bum goes up in your third trimester.
 Zertuche says, "In the third trimester and postpartum period, pregnant women are predisposed to hemorrhoids because of the increase in their total blood volume and the natural swelling that occurs in the genital area."
 Oh joy.
 She suggests that if the pain and constipation are getting really bad, call your provider.
 They can recommend treatments and guide you on how to make things move more smoothly.

 For some of us, our problems are a little less common.
 I have a condition known as deeply infiltrative endometriosis.
 That means that I have endometrial tissue all throughout my abdomen (and elsewhere).
 One of those places is my intestines.
-Every month when I get my period, and again when I ovulate, going to the bathroom feels like someone stabbing my insides and my rectum with a blunt knife.
+Every month when I get my period, and again when I ovulate, going to the bathroom feels like someone poking my insides and my rectum with a blunt knife.
 It's crippling.
 There are days when the pain is so intense I cry out.
 During the beginning of my pregnancy, this pain mostly resolved itself.
-According to research from Endometriosis.org, this is because the bump of progesterone from pregnancy helps reduce the symptoms, and the hormonal fluctuations of pregnancy are different from those of your regular cycle.
+This is because the bump of progesterone from pregnancy helps reduce the symptoms, according to Endometriosis.org, and the hormonal fluctuations of pregnancy are different from those of your regular cycle.
 However, mine came back with a vengeance during the third trimester.
-There was simply too much weight pressed on too much scar tissue.
+There was simply too much weight pressing on too much scar tissue.
 The pain was excruciating.
 It was like I had lightning shooting into my genitals each time and I couldn't decide if I should sit on an ice pack or call a priest.

 Trust me, no one wants to live on a donut pillow, especially during pregnancy.
 But know that any pooping pain you feel during pregnancy is probably common, unless you've had a previous issue.
 Either way, reach out to your doctor for relief and treatment options.